AlexLinov/AD-Tools/README.md

 # AD-Tools
-PowerShell scripts to help with enumerating and abusing common misconfigurations.
+Scripts to help with enumerating and abusing common misconfigurations.
 Inspired by HTB CAPE Path

 ## Enumerate Foreign-ACLs
 ```